ITISFoundation/osparc-manual/docs/tutorials/uc_davis.md

 # UC Davis - Cardiac Tissue Models

-The multi-scale cardiac electrophysiology services from the laboratory of [Prof. Colleen Clancy](https://health.ucdavis.edu/publish/providerbio/pharmacology/faculty/21746#.XTcp2ugzabg) provide a computational workflow for the integration and implementation of a reusable and reproducible cardiac multi-scale electrophysiology model.
+The multi-scale cardiac electrophysiology Services from the laboratory of [Prof. Colleen Clancy](https://health.ucdavis.edu/publish/providerbio/pharmacology/faculty/21746#.XTcp2ugzabg) provide a computational workflow for the integration and implementation of a reusable and reproducible cardiac multi-scale electrophysiology model.
 The workflow integrates multistep single-cell, 1D and 2D model simulations in a single automated process.
 The model formulation for ventricular cells from rabbit Soltis-Saucerman (1), and human Grandi-Bers (2) are implemented in the workflow.
 Both models contain beta-adrenergic signaling pathways, and the firing rate model (unpublished Lewis model).

 ### Usage
-To explore the service and the model, please proceed as follows:
+To explore the Service and the model, please proceed as follows:

-1. To use either the human or rabbit model templates, double click on the template which will prompt you to instantiate and name your own study.
-After this, the study flowchart should be displayed for you.
+1. To use either the human or rabbit model Templates, double click on the Template which will prompt you to instantiate and name your own Study.
+After this, the Study flowchart should be displayed for you.

     ![rabbitCC](https://user-images.githubusercontent.com/32800795/61494767-5adc3100-a9b7-11e9-80ba-a1bc54dd9a05.JPG)